 If one night you get to sleep at 9 pm, but then stay up the following night until after midnight, it is hard for your brain to determine when your actual bedtime is.
 This especially includes drastically changing your sleep schedule on the weekends.

 Using your bed for anything but sleep

-It’s important that we save our beds for sleep only, so that our brains can associate lying in bed with going to sleep.
+We must save our beds for sleep only so that our brains can associate lying in bed with going to sleep.
 If we use our bed to sleep, do homework, or watch TV, we are sending the wrong message to ourselves and we are more likely to stay awake and/or sleep poorly.